 Meetings Attendees

-Media quality data and hardware information of participants are only available if the meeting's duration was more than two minutes.
+Media quality data and hardware information of participants are only available if the meeting's duration is more than two minutes.

 Column Name